asbharath/deep_complex_networks/README.md

 This repository contains code which reproduces experiments presented in the paper [Deep Complex Networks](https://arxiv.org/abs/1705.09792).

+The code is updated to run with python3.
+For ease of use, run the docker as per the instruction in the section Installation

 music experiments (Not supported yet):
 ```